3 Day Training Team

 - Morocco ( Mohammed Ibna Sin, Bendir, Darabuka)

-- Brazil ( Duddu Tucci, Claudio Kron, Samba)
+- Brazil ( Duddu Tucci, Timbau, Repenique, Surdo.
+Claudio Kron, Samba Reggae)

-He has performed as a drummer and percussionist with Beyondrum, The Kajamor Family and Maghribibeat and was part of the team that delivered Rhythm and Grooves, a Festival Of African Music and Dance in West Yorkshire for 3 years in the 90’s.
+He has performed as a drummer and percussionist with Beyondrum, The Kajamor Family and Maghribibeat and was part of the team that delivered the boutique Rhythm and Grooves Festival Of African Music and Dance in West Yorkshire for 3 years in the 90’s.
 Paul has volunteered some of his time in a Music and Arts Development role for Wiston Lodge through Tinto Music and Arts over the last 8 years and is proud to have been a member of the team that developed and brought to life The Path of the Little People.

-Born in Ogden Utah and raised Mormon, Arthur takes his mission seriously.
-Arthur has dedicated his life to making the joy of rhythm accessible to people everywhere.
-Through his trainings, books, dvds and music Arthur strives to bring people a direct experience of the joy of rhythm; empowering others to carry the positive impact of community building through rhythm forward into their own lives and community.
+Arthur Hull takes his mission seriously.
+He has dedicated his life to making the joy of rhythm accessible to people everywhere.
+Through his training’s, books, dvds and music Arthur strives to bring people a direct experience of the joy of rhythm; empowering others to carry the positive impact of community building through rhythm forward into their own lives and community.

-Jim Boneau is a facilitator, teacher, speaker and coach who has a passion for igniting leaders and professionals who are committed to the development of others.
+Jim Boneau, MA is a facilitator, teacher, speaker and coach who has a passion for igniting leaders and professionals who are committed to the development of others.
 In 2000, after achieving success in corporate America, Jim participated in his first VMC Hawaii Playshop.
 He was so inspired from that experience that he left corporate America to embark on a journey to find his own authentic voice.
 Jim has discovered that the learning from drum circle facilitation training goes far beyond his skills in a drum circle.
 Jim has now made a full circle back to corporate America, as a facilitator and coach; drum circle facilitation is a tool Jim uses in this work.
 Jim has earned his coaching certification with the Hudson Institute, and a Masters degree in Coaching and Consulting from Bastyr University.
 Jim lives in Seattle with his partner Eric, their dogs Lucy and Sam, and their cat Nimbus and has recently published a best selling book, ” The Rumble Zone: Leadership Strategies in the Rough & Tumble of Change.”